 The details of an individual will be removed from the SCR once they no longer work at the school.

 23. Training

-Staff members will undergo safeguarding and child protection training at induction, which will be updated on a termly basis and/or whenever there is a change in legislation.
+Staff members will undergo safeguarding and child protection training at induction, which will be updated each academic year and/or whenever there is a change in legislation.